AonCyberLabs/DNSForge/README.md

 # DNSForge
-DNSForge is a network pentesting tool that aims to forge DNS responses as if they were originating from the authoritative nameserver.
+DNSForge is a network pentesting tool that forges DNS responses as if they were originating from the authoritative nameserver.
 This tool is intended to be used alongside [Responder](https://github.com/lgandx/Responder).
+The original blog post for DNSForge can be found [here](https://aon.com/cyberlabs/dnsforge)

 ## Attack Scenario
 This tool lends itself in the context of an internal network that consists of Windows workstations and servers.
 DNSForge utilizes ARP spoofing to redirect DNS requests intended for the authoritative nameserver to the attacker's host.
 Upon receiving DNS requests, DNSForge poisons the response with the attacker's IP address and, in stealth mode configuration, forges the authoritative nameserver's SOA record.
 This induces victims to accept DNS responses from a seemingly legitimate source and performs an adversary-in-the-middle attack.